tesoph/MS1_Portfolio/README.md

 * Gallery filtering
   * In the future, I would like to add a feature using Javascript to filter the images in the gallery according to the medium used to create the image.
 This would be used to distinguish between different categories of images e.g. drawings, paintings, images created with code, and sketchbook images.

+  * Dynamically updating copyright year in the footer using Javascript.

+  * Interative google map on the contact page with address of studio.

 ## Technologies Used
 * Visual Studio Code